Xfce: Early versions

 In March 1999, Fourdan began a complete rewrite of the project based on GTK, a non-proprietary toolkit then rising in popularity.
 The result was Xfce 3.0, licensed under the GPL.
-Along with being based completely on free software, the project gained GTK drag-and-drop support, native language support, and improved configurability.
+As well as being based completely on free software, it gained GTK drag-and-drop support, native language support, and improved configurability.
 Xfce was uploaded to SourceForge.net in February 2001, starting with version 3.8.1.